Carlos Correa Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.03 team ERA ranks 12th across all league pitching staffs.
+- The Rangers have a 4.06 team ERA that ranks 13th among all league pitching staffs.

-- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (138 total, 1.1 per game).
+- Rangers pitchers combine to allow 143 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- The Rangers are sending Heaney (9-6) to the mound for his 25th start of the season as he goes for his 10th win.
-He is 9-6 with a 4.27 ERA and 122 strikeouts through 118 2/3 innings pitched.
+- Dunning looks for his 10th victory when he makes the start for the Rangers, his 20th of the season.
+He is 9-5 with a 3.26 ERA and 101 strikeouts in 132 2/3 innings pitched.

-- The lefty's last appearance was on Saturday against the Milwaukee Brewers, when he tossed 3 2/3 innings, surrendering three earned runs while allowing seven hits.
+- In his last time out on Saturday against the Milwaukee Brewers, the righty threw five innings, giving up three earned runs while surrendering seven hits.

-- In 24 games this season, the 32-year-old has a 4.27 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .245 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.